 Tours are free; workshops cost $3-$4 per person for materials.
 We request a minimum of 5 students and a maximum of 15 per group.
 Two weeks notice is required to get on our schedule.

-Download the "Tours and Workshops for Students" PDF at right for complete information.
+Download the "Tours and Workshops for Students" PDF for complete information.

 Johnson Museum Club

-The Johnson Museum Club are students who share a common interest in and appreciation for museums and art.
+The Museum Club brings together students who share a common interest in and appreciation for museums and art.
 They promote student awareness of the Museum’s collection, exhibitions, and resources, and host a wide variety of programs and special events specifically for students.

-During annual Jazz Night, Blues Night, and After Hours events, students can explore the Museum at their own pace, see performances by a wide range of student groups, and participate in tours and hands-on workshops.
-Club members also collaborate with other student organizations to host events at the Museum, including poetry readings and concerts.
-The annual Student Arts Showcase welcomes the many talents of Cornell students in both the visual and performing arts.
-Gallery space is devoted to works of art by students for one week in the spring, and the opening reception showcases student performances.
+During themed and performance-based evening nights, included our annual After Hours event, students can explore the Museum at their own pace, see performances by a wide range of student groups, and participate in art activities, scavenger hunts, tours, and more.
+Club members also collaborate with other student organizations to host events at the Museum, including dance workshops, poetry readings, and concerts.

 Student interns work in all departments throughout the Museum.
 Cornell sophomores, juniors, and seniors are hired for paid academic-year positions (work-study applicants strongly preferred).
 Open positions are announced in March, and applications are made available online.

 History of Art Majors' Society